-- The WRSN instruction can only be executed by the device if the write enable latch (WEL) in the status register is set to '1' to enable write operations.
-When the WRSN operation is completed, the write enable latch (WEL) is reset to a '0'. - WRSN data preference LSb shifts in first, MSb shifts in last.
+- The WRSN instruction can only be executed by the device if the write enable latch (WEL) in the Status Register is set to '1' to enable write operations.
+When the WRSN operation is completed, the write enable latch (WEL) is reset to a '0'. - WRSN data preference LSb shifts in first, MSb shifts in last. - The WEL bit is automatically cleared to '0' after WRSN command is terminated (at the rising edge of $\overline{CS}$ ). - Exactly 8 bytes must be entered, otherwise the serial number write (WRSN) will not execute.

-8-Byte serial number
+Table 568-byte serial number